praveentcom/applaunch-wiki/data/content/refund.md

 - Google Play Terms: https://play.google.com/intl/en_us/about/play-terms/
 - Google Play Help Center: https://support.google.com/googleplay

-## 3. **APP_NAME** Refund Eligibility Criteria
+## 3. {{APP_NAME}} Refund Eligibility Criteria

-While app store policies govern the refund process, **COMPANY_NAME** has established clear guidelines for when refunds are appropriate.
+While app store policies govern the refund process, {{COMPANY_NAME}} has established clear guidelines for when refunds are appropriate.
 We are committed to customer satisfaction and will work with you to resolve any legitimate issues.

 ### 3.1 Situations Eligible for Refund